-- 8. What thematic idea do these two articles share? - A. Foods imported from other countries can be dangerous to Americans' health. - B. The economic crisis has caused Americans to import more foods. - C. Imported foods make up the vast majority of our diet. - D. Americans cannot produce their own foods fast enough to make enough produce to feed themselves without relying on imports.

-Short Answer: What are the p
+- What thematic idea do these two articles share?
+8. - A. Foods imported from other countries can be dangerous to Americans' health. - B. The economic crisis has caused Americans to import more foods. - Imported foods make up the vast majority of our diet.
+C. - D. Americans cannot produce their own foods fast enough to make enough produce to feed themselves without relying on imports. - Short Answer: Both articles use the same facts, but the statistic presented is different.
+9. What are the possible reasons for this and what effect does it have?

-- 10. What is one point about which the authors would disagree? - A. Imports are responsible for our failing economy. - B. Imports have a role in many of our health problems. - C. The biggest factor dealing with imported foods is the economy. - D. America should do more to increase its own food production.
+- 10. What is one point about which the authors would disagree? - Imports are responsible for our failing economy.
+A. - Imports have a role in many of our health problems.
+B. - The biggest factor dealing with imported foods is the economy.
+C. - D. America should do more to increase its own food production.

-11. How does the impact of these two pieces differ?

-- A. The first article encourages readers to buy organic foods, while the second article urges readers to consider more healthfully treated foods. - B. The first article broadens the scope of imports to many kinds of foods, whereas the second article simply deals with seafood. - C. The first article urges Americans to be more health conscious, while the second encourages us to be more fiscally conservative. - D. The first article informs readers of the potential impacts of imported food on our health, and the second encourages readers to seek other solutions.

-12. How is the idea of iPura differently emphasized in these two articles?

-- A. The first article uses it as a scare tactic, while the second article examines the role it can play in ensuring American safety. - B. The first article discusses iPura as a business model, while the second discusses its beneficial qualities as a scientific endeavor. - C. The first article mentions it as a new method to ensure safety, and the second article furthers this by using it as a vehicle for helping our failing economy. - D. The first article examines it as a business model, and the second article uses it to emphasize the dangers of imported foods.

-13. What is the purpose of the first article?

-- A. To warn Americans about the potential hazardous impacts of imported foods. - B. To discuss the beneficial qualities of the company iPura. - C. To encourage Americans to grow their own food. - D. To criticize the FDA for not inspecting our imports.

-14. What is the purpose of the second article?

-- A. To applaud iPura for its revolutionary business model. - B. To comment on the impacts a failing economy can have on America's consumer habits. - C. To inform Americans about alternatives to imported foods. - D. To warn Americans about the harmful effects of imported foods.
+- 11. How does the impact of these two pieces differ? - A. The first article encourages readers to buy organic foods, while the second article urges readers to consider more healthfully treated foods. - B. The first article broadens the scope of imports to many kinds of foods, whereas the second article simply deals with seafood. - C. The first article urges Americans to be more health conscious, while the second encourages us to be more fiscally conservative. - D. The first article informs readers of the potential impacts of imported food on our health, and the second encourages readers to seek other solutions. - 12.
+How is the idea of iPura differently emphasized in these two articles? - A. The first article uses it as a scare tactic, while the second article examines the role it can play in ensuring American safety. - B. The first article discusses iPura as a business model, while the second discusses its beneficial qualities as a scientific endeavor. - C. The first article mentions it as a new method to ensure safety, and the second article furthers this by using it as a vehicle for helping our failing economy. - D. The first article examines it as a business model, and the second article uses it to emphasize the dangers of imported foods. - 13.
+What is the purpose of the first article? - A. To warn Americans about the potential hazardous impacts of imported foods. - B. To discuss the beneficial qualities of the company iPura. - C. To encourage Americans to grow their own food. - D. To criticize the FDA for not inspecting our imports. - 14.
+What is the purpose of the second article? - A. To applaud iPura for its revolutionary business model. - B. To comment on the impacts a failing economy can have on America's consumer habits. - C. To inform Americans about alternatives to imported foods. - D. To warn Americans about the harmful effects of imported foods.